farshed/farshed.github.io/src/content/blog/generative-musings.md

 ![Seneca in a garden](/media/blog/dalle3/8.webp)

-_Seneca sits in a garden, pondering, as the world burns around him._
+_Seneca sits in a garden pondering, as the world burns around him._